der0pa/der0pa.github.io/about.md

 I have perfected the grilled cheese sandwich.
 - you grill it openfaced with olive oil not butter.
 - you mound grated chees on each half.
-- you cover with lip for last 3 minutes
+- you cover with lid for last 3 minutes

 You may already know.
 I have a blog.